hydra3333/Stay_Awake/z-re-implementation-into-C-hash-v6.md

 1. **Setup/Init**
    1.1 Parse CLI -> validate (`--icon`, `--for`, `--until`, `--verbose`).
    1.2 Validate inputs
-   1.3 Conditionally according to a global variable: Acquire single-instance mutex, If already running bring the other instance forward (or show tray notification) and exit.
+   1.3 Conditionally according to a global boolean variable: Acquire single-instance mutex, If already running bring the other instance forward and exit.
    1.4 Initialize the UI
      * Initialize and configure WinForms (DPI-aware and ensuring AutoScaleMode = Dpi in the form) to provide message dialogs, error popups, Fatal(msg), main window with controls etc.
      * User Resizing disabled hook basic keyboard/mouse.